 How fast should you lose weight?

 "Losing one to two pounds per week constitutes healthy weight loss,” says Brooklyn-based dietitian Brocha Soloff, RD, CPT.
-“More than that is too fast, especially for women, who tend to lose weight slower than men thanks to a combination of hormones, fat distribution, and comparatively slower metabolisms.”
+“More than that is too fast.”

 According to the Centers for Disease Control and Prevention, pounds taken off gradually are more likely to stay off than pounds shed rapidly.
-When you drop weight too quickly, you not only risk regaining most, if not more, of it; you increase your risk of certain health complications.
+When you drop weight too quickly, you may increase your risk of certain health complications and it often requires high levels of dietary restriction—which can be hard to live with and don’t help you build healthy habits for the long term.

 For instance, rapid weight loss can trigger headaches, fatigue, irritability, and constipation, says registered dietitian and strength coach Ben Tzeel, RD, CSCS.
-Mental fogginess, difficulty concentrating, dizziness, and hormone irregularities can also occur, he adds, blaming low blood sugar, dehydration, electrolyte imbalances, and hunger hormones that may bubble up in response to an abrupt reduction of nutritional intake.
-More than a few weeks of intense caloric deprivation can also cause muscle loss, hair loss, gallstones, and menstrual irregularities in women that can increase the risk of osteoporosis, says Tzeel.
+Mental fogginess, difficulty concentrating, dizziness, and hormone irregularities can also occur, he adds, blaming lower blood sugar, dehydration, electrolyte imbalances, and hunger hormones that may bubble up in response to an abrupt reduction of nutritional intake.
+More than a few weeks of intense caloric deprivation can also cause muscle loss, hair loss and gallstones, says Tzeel.

 Given the potential for side effects, it’s important to understand exactly how potentially hazardous weight loss diets differ from sustainable weight loss solutions.